Building From Source§

 Installing Required Software§

-Before configuring and compiling Unit, install the required build tools and the library files for the supported languages (Go, Java, Node.js, PHP, Perl, Python, and Ruby), plus other features you want to use with Unit.
+Before configuring and compiling Unit, install the required build tools and the library files for the required languages and all other features you want in your Unit, such as TLS or regular expressions.

 # apt install build-essential